adamzoiss/senior-design-312/README.md

 ## __Using Git:__

-* Always make edits in a branch, do not work directly on main.
+* Always make edits in a `branch`, do not work directly on main.
 To see what branch is active:
     ```bash
     git branch
     ```

-* To checkout an active branch with name *branchname*:
+* To `checkout` an active branch with name *branchname*:
     ```bash
     git checkout branchname
     ```